pabsantos/tama_project/report.typ

   caption: "EBC and normalized flood per edge"
 ) <fig-ebc-flood-scatter>

 Finally, @fig-ebc-pop-scatter shows the relationship between the normalized population (population value per count of edges in each range of EBC) and EBC values.
-There is roughly an inverted relationship: edges with higher EBC values present lower values of normalized population.
+There is little variation in normalized population across EBC ranges, except for ranges around 0.08, which showed higher values, and around 0.16, which showed lower values.

 #figure(
   image("plot/ebc_population_scatter.png", width: 80%),